 Joe Kukral

 Having mastered bike building, Gary was always seeking the next entrepreneurial challenge guided by whatever he loved.
-As you know, Gary was not the type to "sit around", he was always busy doing whatever he loved while also looking for entrepreneurial opportunities.
+As you know, Gary was not the type to "sit around", he was always busy doing whatever he loved while looking for entrepreneurial opportunities.

 Gary was an awesome cook, and I can attest to that first hand.
 From his BBQ, to sushi, and even pierogis like my grandma's ... who's culinary and "master-of-all-trades" talents would lead to building food trucks, where he found his true-calling.

-Gary was one of the coolest, smartest, funniest, most generous, most personable, hard-working, creative, gifted, and caring people I've ever known.
+Gary was one of the coolest, smartest, funniest, most generous, hard-working, creative, gifted, and caring people I've ever known.
 Gary touched many lives, and his candle will burn in all our hearts forever.